2018 League Rules & Playing Conditions + T20 K.O. Rules

 (d) The above Rules (b) and (c) will not necessarily apply where a club does not have sole charge of its ground.

 (e) Any club, unable to raise a team, must notify the League Secretary and their opponents not later than 8.30 p.m. on the Thursday preceding the Match.
-Failing to comply with this requirement will require offending club to pay £50.00 compensation to the non-offending club.
+Failing to comply with this rule will require the offending club to pay £50.00 compensation to the non-offending club.

 (f) Any team failing to raise a side to fulfil a League Fixture will be penalised by having points deducted.
 See Rule 15 (a) (iv).
 The non-offending team will be credited with the highest points gained by a team in the same division on the same day.
 This will also apply when the Home team is unable to provide a ground for the fixture.
 A minimum of 7 players required to play a game.